Aurelio García y García: Biography

-The squad went to sea, and on board Independence, the elected president, Manuel Pardo y Lavalle, was transferred to Pisco, in order to safeguard it from the coup plotters.
+The squad went to sea, and on board Independencia, the elected president, Manuel Pardo y Lavalle, was transferred to Pisco, in order to safeguard it from the coup plotters.

-Peace returned, he returned to the command of Independence and was incorporated into the Advisory Commission of the Navy.
+Once peace was restored, he returned to the command of Independencia and was incorporated into the Advisory Commission of the Navy.
 In November 1872 he was appointed extraordinary envoy and plenipotentiary minister in the empires of Japan and China, to solve the incident caused by some coolies or Chinese workers who in Japanese port had escaped from the Maria Luz boat.
 He signed with the emperors of these countries treaties that established diplomatic relations between Peru, China and Japan: with Japan a treaty of peace, navigation and trade on August 21, 1873 and with China a convention to regulate the emigration of Chinese workers to Peru on June 26, 1874.
-This resulted in Peru became the second American country after the United States to establish official relations with the Empire of the Rising Sun and the Celestial Empire.
+This resulted in Peru becoming the second American country after the United States to establish official relations with the Empire of the Rising Sun and the Celestial Empire.

 Upon his return, he was appointed Minister of Government and Public Works, a position he held from March 10, 1875 to August 2, 1876, that is, until the end of the government of Manuel Pardo.
 He was also mayor of Lima in 1877, deputy for the province of Tumbes piurana then between 1876 and 1878.